HydroRS/DHSVM-MacCormack/README.md

 # DHSVM-MacCormack

-Coupling of the MacCormack scheme into DHSVM for improve computational efficiency of overland flow routing.
+Although process-based distributed hydrological models (PDHMs) are evolving rapidly over the last few decades, their extensive applications are still challenged by the computational expenses. we attempted, for the first time, to apply the numerically efficient MacCormack algorithm to overland flow routing in a representative high-spatial resolution PDHM, i.e., the distributed hydrology-soil-vegetation model (DHSVM), in order to improve its computational efficiency.

-Please refer to my publicaiton for details
+More information about the model, please refer to:
-Zhang L, Nan Z, Liang X, et al. Application of the MacCormack scheme to overland flow routing for high-spatial resolution distributed hydrological model.
+> Zhang L, Nan Z, Liang X, et al. Application of the MacCormack scheme to overland flow routing for high-spatial resolution distributed hydrological model.
 Journal of Hydrology, 2018, 558:421-431.